Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 * KIDOZ Feed view content tool - the `Feed View`
 * KIDOZ Flexi view `Flexi View`

+** Note that you need to select either Interstital OR Rewarded during application lifetime.

 Running the sample app
 1. Clone (or Download) the Unity project (download button located on the right) and unzip the downloaded .zip file
 2. Launch `Unity`, click `File` --> `Open Project` --> `Open`, navigate to unzipped project directory, select the whole directory and click `OK`